Meneabe/meneabe.github.io/sample_page.md

 print(f'Statistic={stat}, p-value={p}')
 ```

 No Multicollinearity: The independent variables are not highly correlated (if there are multiple predictors).
 But correlation between each independent variable and the dependent variable should be high.
-That is correlation between Facebook, Instagram and Twitter should be low but correlation between Facebook and sales, Instagram and sales, Twitter and sales should be significantly high.
+That is correlation between Facebook, Instagram and Twitter should be low but correlation between Facebook and sales, Instagram and sales, Twitter and sales should be high.

 Variance Inflation Factor (VIF):